The Dangers and Penalties of Boating Under the Influence

 Is It Illegal to Drive a Boat While Drinking in Florida?

-According to section 327.35 of the Florida Statutes, it is unlawful for a person to be boating under the influence.
+According to the Florida Statutes Section 327.35, it is unlawful for a person to be boating under the influence.
 A person may be found guilty of boating under the influence if they are impaired by alcohol or a chemical substance.
-A person is presumed impaired by alcohol if they have a blood-alcohol level or breath-alcohol level of 0.08% or more.

 Is It Unlawful to Have an Open Container of Alcohol on a Boat in Florida?